 New Gold Inc. (New Gold) has developed cover system designs for the closure of the potentially acid generating (PAG) mine rock stockpiles (MRSs) at Rainy River Mine.
 New Gold has implemented cover system field trials to evaluate the cover system design's effectiveness to limit acid rock drainage.
-O'Kane Consultants Inc. (Okane) was retained to design, instrument, and interpret monitoring data collected from performance monitoring systems installed at the PAG mine rock cover system field trials.
-This report summarizes and provides interpretation of monitoring data obtained between November 1, 2019 and October 31, 2020 (referred to herein as 'the monitoring period').
+Okane Consultants (Okane) was retained to design, instrument, and interpret monitoring data collected from performance monitoring systems installed at the PAG mine rock cover system field trials.
+This report summarizes and provides interpretation of both the monitoring data obtained between November 1, 2020 and October 31, 2021 (referred to herein as 'the monitoring period'), as well as a three-year period between November 1, 2018 and October 31, 2021 (referred to herein as 'the three-year monitoring period').